open-broker/open-broker-jvm/README.md

 # open-broker-jvm

-A library containing Kotlin classes for working with [Open Broker](https://github.com/open-broker/specification/) events, as well as fuctionality to seralize and deserialize these events.
+A library containing Kotlin classes for working with [Open Broker](https://github.com/open-broker/specification/) events, as well as functionality to serialize and deserialize these events.

 Releases will be tagged with incrementing _build number_.